Bucharest Nine: History

 On 11 October 2022, the B9 presidents, along with the presidents of North Macedonia and Montenegro, condemned and demanded the end of that month's series of Russian missile strikes on Ukrainian civilian targets and described them as war crimes to be punished under international law.

-On a 22 February 2023 summit, the heads of state of the Bucharest Nine countries, as well as Biden and Stoltenberg, signed a declaration which issued a condemnation of the Russian invasion of Ukraine and called for an enhanced military presence of NATO on the eastern flank of the alliance.
+At a summit on 22 February 2023, the heads of state of the Bucharest Nine countries, as well as Biden and Stoltenberg, signed a declaration which issued a condemnation of the Russian invasion of Ukraine and called for an enhanced military presence of NATO on the eastern flank of the alliance.

+On 2 June 2025, leaders of the Bucharest Nine and Nordic countries pledged to work toward gradually increasing defence spending to at least 5% of their gross domestic product in response to mounting security threats, particularly from Russia.
+The commitment was made in a joint statement issued following a summit in Vilnius, co-chaired by Lithuanian President Gitanas Nausėda, Polish President Andrzej Duda, and Romanian President Nicușor Dan.
+The international meeting was also attended by NATO Secretary General Mark Rutte and Ukrainian President Volodymyr Zelensky.